GridtNetwork/gridt-client/README.md

 If you want to make a change, please make a new issue and describe in a detailed fashion what you think needs to change.
 If it is a feature, please label it with enhancement, otherwise as a bug.
 If you want to contribute with code, fork the repository and make a pull request to api-development.

 If you have write access to the repository, make sure you are up to date with origin (`git pull origin api-development`) and then create a new branch (`git branch Issue-#`), that you checkout (`git checkout Issue-#`).
-Make your changes and commit them (`git commit -m "<YOUR MESSAGE HERE>`), please write a descriptive commit message.
+Make your changes and commit them (`git commit -m "<YOUR MESSAGE HERE>"`), please write a descriptive commit message.
 Then publish your changes (`git push origin Issue-#`) and go to github to create a new pull-request.

 ## License
 pending